 The cost of treatment varies, as the prices depend on hospitals, the features of the disease, and the complexity of its treatment.

-The average cost of treatment with proton beam therapy in Russia is 45,000 EUR.
+The cost of treatment with proton therapy in different German hospitals ranges from 84,000 EUR to 87,000 EUR.

 You might want to take into account the cost of the possible additional treatment and follow-up care.
 Therefore, the ultimate cost for proton therapy treatment may differ from the initial price.